h4rkon/gamemechanics/combat-system.md

 ## Unit types

-Three different types of units have been engaged in battles - Infantry, Archers, and Cavalry.
-Each unit type
+Three distinct unit types engage in battles: Infantry, Archers, and Cavalry.
+Each unit has situational strengths and weaknesses when facing others.
+Unlike a simple rock-paper-scissors system, where one unit always dominates another, the combat system offers a more conditional and realistic experience.
+This design adds complexity to gameplay but rewards players who employ deeper strategic thinking and leadership.

 ## Orders and Execution